shaan97/UCLA-Monopoly/README.md

 # UCLA-Monopoly

 ## Client - Server Communication
-Client-Server communication is done by sending JSON objects over a TCP/SSL connection.
+Client-Server communication is done by sending JSON objects over a WebSocket connection.
 The specifications for the JSON objects are as follows.

 ### Client Requests to Server
 The following specifies the requests a client can make to a server, and their syntactic form.